|

 more prolific, abusive, and elusive.
 The burden of the cost of e-mail is

+on the recipient, which creates incentives for abusers to continue.
 Many states are developing their own laws, which will create even

 more problems for enforcement.
 Therefore, the law creates a national